-It’s made with a deliciously rich mushroom sauce that includes a dash of white wine, chicken broth, and a little coconut milk to get the creaminess, yet it’s still Paleo and dairy free so it’s a win-win for everyone!
+It’s made with a deliciously rich mushroom sauce that includes a dash of white wine, chicken broth, and a little coconut milk to get the creaminess, yet it’s still Paleo , dairy free, and low carb so it’s a win-win for everyone!

 The Best Way to Make Instant Pot Pork Chops

 The benefit of this recipe over making it on the stove is that it cooks fast, the meat is tender, and if you saute the pork chops in the pressure cooker then it’s a very easy one pot meal!

 Choosing your Pork Chops